-2. Mia Foster should work more closely wth the business that is conducted abroad.
+2. Mia Foster shuld work more closely with the business that is conducted abroad.
 It looked like Chen did not have enough practice to be a country representative of Levendary Café brand.
 Thus, Forster has to decide whether he shall continue his business and whether he is honest at all.

 I would propose the headquarters to take the following steps:

 – Organizing international audit to check all of the financial documentation of the business from the very beginning;

 – Conducting of the interviews with the current management stuff of the company in China and select those who fit their positions;

 – Conducting a special training on developing the skills needed for doing the business;

 with discount code:

 – Chen, if further decided to expand the contract shall take a special management training including branding and corporate culture topics;

 – Having the headquarters’ management representative responsible for the area and monitoring the situation constantly.

 – Conducting permanent financial control over the Chen’s activities until making sure that everything works smoothly.